oemof/oemof-solph/docs/introductory_tutorials/home_pv_battery_system.rst

     :alt: Result time-series
     :figclass: only-dark

-In this scenario, the objective value is negative, so a revenue is accieved.
+In this scenario, the objective value is negative, so a revenue is achieved.
 This is costly because of feeding in, demand and supply do hardly match in this scenario.
 However, correcting this by adding the annuity of the PV system leaves us with (positive) costs.